jwmcfar2/autoWIFI/README.md

 Make sure, in regards to the format of the text file on the USB, that:
   - You have named the file *exactly* "autoWIFI.txt"
-  - The format of its contents matches this exactly (only 2 lines, no leading spaces, space after first tokens 'ssid:'/'pass:'):
+  - The format of its contents matches this exactly (only 2 lines, no leading spaces, space after first tokens 'ssid:' & 'pass:'):
   >ssid: [WIFI Name]

   >pass: [Password]